Zai-Kun/chust/README.md

 ## Installation

 ### Prebuilt Binaries
-You can find prebuilt binaries for Windows and Linux on the [Releases](https://github.com/Zai-Kun/chust/releases) page.
+You can find prebuilt binaries for Windows (thanks to [@SenZmaKi](https://github.com/SenZmaKi)) and Linux on the [Releases](https://github.com/Zai-Kun/chust/releases) page.
 For macOS and other platforms, you will need to compile Chust manually.

 ### Compiling from Source
 Ensure you have Rust and Cargo installed.
 On Windows, you also need [Visual Studio 2022 (≥ 17.11)](https://visualstudio.microsoft.com/) installed.